elonmallin/vscode-phpunit/README.md

 ![vscode-phpunit-test-directory](images/vscode-phpunit-test-directory.gif)

+* **Run entire class**: Place cursor on line declaring `class` and run.

+* **Run specific test**: Place cursor anywhere not on a line declaring `class` or `test` and run.
+A dialog will display all possible tests within that class (excluding ones from inherited classes).
+This will also look for the current test that you are in (if any) and place that first on the list.

 ## Notes / Tips / Advanced
 * **execPath** is recommended to set in your 'user settings'.
 Having phpunit in PATH doesn't work (at least on windows 10) =(.
 * **args** is recommended to set in your 'workspace settings'.
 You can add any phpunit args, check phpunit --help.